Süleyman Hilmi Tunahan: Biography

 The Ottoman coup occurred in 1909 while he was still a student.
-He opposed the coup and supported the Caliphate, rejecting Westernization.
+He opposed the coup.
 In just five years, significant events unfolded, including the formation of the Grand National Assembly, the abolition of the Sultanate, the end of the Ottoman Empire, the exile of Sultan Mehmed Vahideddin, the declaration of the Republic, and the implementation of the Schools Unification Law.

 The closure of 520 religious schools necessitated finding alternative jobs such as imams or preachers or referring teachers to retirement.
-Suleiman continued his Islamic and educational services, preaching in numerous mosques in Istanbul, including Sultan Ahmed, Süleymaniye, the New Mosque, Şehrazadebaşı, and Kasim Pasha.
+Süleyman continued his Islamic and educational services, preaching in numerous mosques in Istanbul, including Sultan Ahmed, Süleymaniye, the New Mosque, Şehrazadebaşı, and Kasım Pasha.
 He taught his students secretly to avoid government persecution following the unification law, enduring many hardships to provide education.
 He once remarked to his students, "I taught you and moved you from place to place like a cat moving her kittens."
 He rented the Kapakça farm, hiding his students in workers' clothes to cultivate land by day and study by night.
 When the police discovered their secret, they would flee to a new location.
 The students, in turn, opened Quranic schools wherever they went, spreading Islamic education throughout the country.

-During the Republican era, Turkey saw several measures by Ataturk to eradicate Islamic influences and Ottoman heritage in an attempt to separate religion from the state.
-Recep Bakar, the Prime Minister at that time, considered teaching Islamic religious sciences a deadly poison.
+During the Republican era, Turkey saw several measures by Atatürk to eradicate Islamic influences and Ottoman ancien régime in an attempt to separate religion from the state.
 On March 3, 1924, a law was enacted to transfer all educational institutions affiliated with various ministries to the Ministry of National Education, known as the Schools Unification Law, which centralized scientific control.
-Imam Suleiman opposed this law, as it led to the closure of 465 religious schools and 29 imam and preacher schools, with severe penalties for religious education.
+Süleyman Hilmi opposed this law, as it led to the closure of 465 religious schools and 29 imam and preacher schools, with severe penalties for religious education.

-Imam Suleiman was first arrested in 1939 when the police took him from his home, detained him for three days, tortured him, and dismissed him from preaching.
+Süleyman Hilmi was first arrested in 1939 when the police took him from his home, detained him for three days, tortured him, and dismissed him from preaching.
 In prison, he endured various forms of torture, including being prevented from sleeping and having his cell sprayed with water, which caused him rheumatism.
-In 1936, the police learned he had rented the Khalid Pasha farm for teaching, so he fled to the top of Kush Kaya Mountain in the Strangah Mountains, but was caught and arrested.
+In 1936, the police learned he had rented Halid Pasha farm for teaching, so he fled to the top of Kuşkaya Mountain in the Istranca Mountains, but was caught and arrested.